The following policies are outlined in the student contract students and guardians must digitally sign before attending the program.

 Statement of School Policy on Substance Abuse

 The nature of our rigorous program demands individual concentration, dedication, commitment, and respect.
 The University also recognizes the importance of maintaining the safety and well-being of the community as a whole.
 The possession, use, or distribution of alcohol, drugs, or cigarettes will not be tolerated on or off-campus.
-Upon finding evidence of the possession, use, or distribution of drugs by any student, that student will be expelled from the program
+Upon finding evidence of the possession, use, or distribution of drugs by any student, that student can be expelled from the program

 Statement of School Policy on Harassment